apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties-Security.md

 curl -u casuser:Mellon https://config.server.endpoint/decrypt -d $ENCRYPTED | python -c 'import sys,urllib;print urllib.quote(sys.stdin.read().strip())'
 ```

-Properties that are prefixed with `{cipher}` are automatically decrypted by the CAS configuration server at runtime, such as:
+Properties that are prefixed with `{cipher}` are automatically decrypted by the Spring Cloud configuration server at runtime, such as:

 ```yml
 cas